domRiddle/ASF/Import.md

 # **DEPRECATED**

 This page covers topics about importing data from other applications like Steam Desktop Authenticator.
+ASF now covers the automatic import of *.maFile-Files, which are the Standard-Authentification-Files for Steam Desktop Authenticator.

 ## Import Auth-Files from Steam Desktop Authenticator (SDA)